 Williams was preparing to fly a combat air patrol to cover the naval task force to which the carrier belonged.
 This mission turned out to be different than he expected, though.
 Instead of flying a routine patrol, Williams made history by tangling with seven Soviet Mikoyan-Gurevich MiG-15s and, according to his account, downing four of them.
 However, because of military secrecy and U.S. concerns over broadening the Korean conflict, the details of Williams’ combat success remained secret for four decades and the veteran Navy pilot was not allowed to talk about what he had done.
 “When I finally told my wife, Camilla said, ‘Oh, Royce!’”
 Williams, 97 and a veteran of three wars, recalled recently.
 “She was very surprised.”

-Williams earned the Silver Star for his bravery that day, but some believe that wasn’t enough.
-A bipartisan effort in Congress is now trying to upgrade the award to the Medal of Honor.
+Williams earned the Silver Star for his bravery that day, but some believed that wasn’t enough.
+A bipartisan effort in Congress tried to upgrade the award to the Medal of Honor.
 “If I get a say in the matter, I would recommend an upgrade,” said Samuel Cox, a retired admiral and current director of Naval History and Heritage Command for the Navy.
 “I’m convinced that his account is accurate.
 But that’s the problem: it’s his account and you can’t be your own witness at an upgrade review.”
+Finally, in December 2022, Williams was approved for an upgrade to the Navy Cross.
+He received it in a ceremony at the San Diego Air & Space Museum on January 20, 2023.

 Royce Williams’ road to naval aviation started out rather inauspiciously.
 Born in South Dakota in 1925, he was a corporal in the Minnesota National Guard when Japan bombed Pearl Harbor in 1941.
 Hoping for a chance to become a combat pilot, Williams enlisted in the Navy.
 During the war he flew Grumman F6F Hellcats and Vought F4U Corsairs, primarily on sub-hunting sorties, though he never saw combat.
 Williams was still in the Navy when the conflict in Korea broke out, and he received jet training and learned how to fly the F9F-5 Panther.